This seafood lasagne is the perfect comfort food all year round!

 Chop the raw fish into large chunks.

-Add it to a pan with 2 pints of milk and 2 bayleaves.
+Add it to a pan with the milk and bayleaves.

 Bring the milk to the boil and then turn off the heat.
-By briefly cooking the fish will set, but not break up.
+By briefly cooking the fish in the hot milk it will set, but not break up.
 Remove it carefully from the pan with a slotted spoon and set aside.

 In the meantime prepare the vegetables.

-I used leeks, spring onion and peppers from the garden but mushrooms, fennel, courgette would work well too.
+I used leeks, spring onion and peppers from the garden but mushrooms, fennel or courgettes would work well too.

-Chop them quite small and then fry for a few minutes until soft.
+Chop them quite small, heat the tablespoon of butter in pan and then fry for a few minutes until soft.

 Carefully add the cooked fish and defrosted shellfish to the vegetable sauce and then start layering the pan.